How to Hike the Lost Coast Trail

 - 50+ Liter Backpack - You'll need a big enough backpack to carry a bear canister and all of your gear, including wet weather coverings.
 A 50+ liter pack will probably give you enough room not to have to get clever when fitting everything in the pack.
 Bring a big heavy duty trash bag and use it as a pack liner.
 If it rains, you will want to make sure all of your gear stays dry.

-- Wet Weather Gear – Unless you are very familiar with the weather patterns and get a good dry window, you’ll want to be prepared for changing conditions and wet weather.
+- Wet Weather Gear - Unless you are very familiar with the weather patterns and get a good dry window, you'll want to be prepared for changing conditions and wet weather.
 The Kings Range is one of the wettest places in the USA, with between 100 and 200 of inches of rain annually.
 I bring a shell, rain pants, rain hat, and wet socks (latest recommendations here).
-Avoid cotton and go with wool or synthetic, which doesn’t get soggy when wet.
-And wearing breathable trail runners means that your feet can wet and it’s okay.
-It’s probably near impossible to never get your feet wet on this hike.
-I go into detail on my wet weather picks in this video.
+Avoid cotton and go with wool or synthetic, which doesn't get soggy when wet.
+And wearing breathable trail runners means that your feet can wet and it's okay.
+It's probably near impossible to never get your feet wet on this hike.
+I like to bring neoprene wet socks for when it's colder too.

 - Bear Canisters - You must have a hard-sided bear canister (my latest recommendation here), you can't use a bear hang or soft bear sack.
 If you don't want to invest in one, Lost Coast Adventure Tours can rent you one when you take the shuttle or you can rent from the BLM visitor center.
 You must store everyone's food and scented items (sunscreen, toothpaste, trash) in bear canisters.
 They're a pain to carry, but as you eat through your food, you can use it to store non-scented items too.
 A 7 liter capacity bear canister should be plenty for 1 person to hike 4 days.
 A tighter but doable option is one 11 liter canister for 3 people on a 3 day hike.
 When you store your bear canister, you can simply put it somewhere away from camp, hidden if possible; there is no need to wedge it or bury it in rocks like you often need to in the Sierras.
 Bring a gallon Zip-Loc bag for your trash.
 Wash your food bags and utensils out in the streams after eating to remove any scent.